 2. Upload your CV to job search sites

 As with LinkedIn, recruiters also look for candidates on job search sites.
-Both times, I uploaded my CV to Total Jobs and Reed and had recruiters approach me about jobs that weren’t advertised on those websites.
-The last job I applied to, was through a recruiter that contacted me!
+We’ve heard from members of the Talk Twenties community who uploaded their CVs to Total Jobs and Reed and had recruiters approach them about jobs that weren’t even advertised on those websites.

 3. Register with a recruiter agency

-Following on from my previous points, I feel like this one is a given, but I know of many people that don’t really use recruiters.
-To be honest, I’ve had good and bad experiences in the past, but like everything else, you should still try it.
-They're there to place you in a job that suits you.
+Registering with a recruitment agency can help you access other job opportunities that might not be advertised elsewhere.
+Recruitment consultants are there to place you in a job that suits you.
 Good ones will help you prepare for interviews and discuss your CV in detail.
-I’d recommend going through smaller and specialised agencies, as they’re more likely to find the right job for you and dedicate some time to help you during your job hunt.
+We’d recommend going through smaller and specialised agencies, as they’re more likely to find the right job for you and dedicate some time to help you during your job hunt.

 4. Improve your skills

 There are so many jobs you can apply for in a day.
-If you feel like most of the jobs around are asking for more skills than you have, then just take your free time to improve it.
+If you feel like most of the jobs around are asking for more skills than you have, then just take your free time to improve those skills.

 5. Start that side hustle